 Open Data Platform

-In the Spring of 2021, RSA will begin to publish reports submitted by grantees across Federal Fiscal Years 2016 through 2020 under View Data.
-These reports will be available to grantees with RSAMIS accounts as well as the public.
-The publishing process will be incremental and not all reports will be available at once.
-For formula awards, the Fiscal Unit will be publishing certain reports (e.g., RSA-2, RSA-17, RSA-692, and SF-425) while RSA Project Officers will do the same for other programs’ reports (e.g., RSA-7-OB, RSA-15, RSA-227, RSA-509, and RSA-722).
+In the Spring of 2021, RSA began to publish reports submitted by grantees across Federal Fiscal Years 2016 through 2020 under View Data.
+The publishing process is incremental and not all reports are available at once.
+For formula awards, the Fiscal Unit will publish certain reports (e.g., RSA-2, RSA-17, RSA-692, and SF-425) while RSA Project Officers will do the same for other reports (e.g., RSA-7-OB, RSA-15, RSA-227, RSA-509, and RSA-722).
 Some RSA reports (e.g., Annual Reports to Congress, WIOA Annual Reports and VR Program Monitoring Reports) are available elsewhere on RSA.ED.GOV.